bmoshe/bootcamp-backend/README.md

 In our Todo app, we want to keep track of when a Task is completed.
 To do this, we can use a callback to set the `completed_at` attribute on the Task when `completed` becomes true.

-For some examples of callbacks in actions, take a look at `app/models/session.rb`.
+For some examples of callbacks in action, take a look at `app/models/session.rb`.

 ### Defining Factories for Models